Republic of Ancona: Communities in the Republic

 Ancona had Greek, Albanian, Dalmatian, Armenian, Turkish and Jewish communities.

 Ancona, as well as Venice, became a very important destination for merchants from the Ottoman Empire during the 16th century.
 The Greeks formed the largest of the communities of foreign merchants.
 They were refugees from former Byzantine or Venetian territories that were occupied by the Ottomans in the late 15th and 16th centuries.
 The first Greek community was established in Ancona early in the 16th century.
 At the opening of the 16th century there were 200 Greek families in Ancona.
-Most of them came from northwestern Greece, i.e. the Ionian islands and Epirus.
-In 1514, Dimitri Caloiri of Ioannina obtained reduced custom duties for Greek merchants coming from the towns of Ioannina, Arta and Avlona in Epirus.
+Most of them came from northwestern Greece, i.e. the Ionian Islands and Epirus.
+In 1514, Dimitri Caloiri of Ioannina obtained reduced customs duties for Greek merchants coming from the towns of Ioannina, Arta and Avlona in Epirus.
 In 1518 a Jewish merchant of Avlona succeeded in lowering the duties paid in Ancona for all "the Levantine merchants, subjects to the Turk".

 In 1531 the Confraternity of the Greeks (Confraternita dei Greci) was established which included Eastern Orthodox and Catholic Greeks.
 They secured the use of the Church of St. Anna dei Greci and were granted permission to hold services according to the Greek and the Latin rite.
 The church of St. Anna had existed since the 13th century, initially as "Santa Maria in Porta Cipriana," on ruins of the ancient Greek walls of Ancona.

 In 1534 a decision by Pope Paul III favoured the activity of merchants of all nationalities and religions from the Levant and allowed them to settle in Ancona with their families.
 A Venetian travelling through Ancona in 1535 recorded that the city was "full of merchants from every nation and mostly Greeks and Turks."
 In the second half of the 16th century, the presence of Greek and other merchants from the Ottoman Empire declined after a series of restrictive measures taken by the Italian authorities and the pope.

 Disputes between the Eastern Orthodox and Catholic Greeks of the community were frequent and persisted until 1797 when the city was occupied by the French, who closed all the religious confraternities and confiscated the archive of the Greek community.
 The French would return to the area to reoccupy it in 1805–1806.
 The church of St. Anna dei Greci was re-opened to services in 1822.
 In 1835, in the absence of a Greek community in Ancona, it passed to the Latin Church.